 You can also get the best of both worlds and opt for store-bought masher potatoes that come ready made to save time.
 Usually you can find these in the refrigerator section of the grocery store.

 This recipe calls for canned gravy but often times I will make this with homemade gravy.
 I like to use leftover juices from pot roast as gravy.
 You can also make a quick homemade gravy using beef broth + a roux to thicken it and some added beef bouillon.

 I have a tutorial for making chicken gravy.
-Follow the same steps using been bones and beef broth.
+Follow the same steps using beef broth (bones optional).
 Check out the gravy tutorial here.